mt40/vscode-todo-parser/README.md

 *Note that "TODO:", "Todo:", and "todo:" are added by default.*

 ## Supported languages
-Java, Javascript, C#, C, C++, F#, Python, Ruby, Coffee Script, R, Haskell, Lua, Go, Perl, Markdown, Css, Scss, Less, Latex, Typescript, Elixir, Shell Script.
+Java, Javascript, C#, C, C++, F#, Python, Ruby, Coffee Script, R, Haskell, Lua, Go, Perl, Markdown, Css, Scss, Less, Latex, Typescript, Elixir, Shell Script, Twig, Visual Basic.

 *Note that multi-line comment style is only supported in languages that have the syntax in the example.*